openworm/owmeta/README.md

 representation is being used under the hood.
 The worm itself has a unified sense of neurons, networks, muscles, ion channels, etc. and so should our code.

-Relationship to ChannelWorm
+Relationship to ChannelWorm2
 -----------------------------
-[ChannelWorm](https://github.com/openworm/ChannelWorm) is the sub-project of OpenWorm which houses ion channel models.
-In the future, we expect ChannelWorm to be a "consumer" of PyOpenWorm.
+[ChannelWorm2](https://github.com/openworm/ChannelWorm2) is the sub-project of OpenWorm which houses ion channel models.
+In the future, we expect ChannelWorm2 to be a "consumer" of PyOpenWorm.
 A PyOpenWorm database will house physical models, the digitized plots they are derived from (there is a Plot type in PyOpenWorm), and provide code to put those models into enumerated formats along